 Installing and Using Docker Compose

-If you are new to Docker Compose, do consider reviewing the official Docker Compose overview, or checking out the Getting Started guide.
+If you are new to Docker Compose, you can review the official Docker Compose overview, or checking out the Getting Started guide.

-If you are using the Docker executor and are not using a convenience image, you can install Docker Compose into your primary container during the job execution with the Remote Docker Environment activated by adding the following to your .circleci/config.yml
+If you are using the Docker executor and are not using a convenience image, you can install Docker Compose into your primary container during the job execution and use the xref:building-docker-images#[Remote Docker Environment], as follows:

 - run: